LavaMoat/LavaMoat/packages/scorchwrap/README.md

 - It's unlikely but possible that a plugin can bypass LavaMoat protections unintentionally.
 - It should not be possible for loaders to bypass LavaMoat protections.
 - Some plugins (eg. MiniCssExtractPlugin) execute code from the bundle at build time.
 To make the plugin work you need to trust it and the modules it runs and add the ScorchWrap.ignore loader for them.
-- ScorchWrap plugin is not protecting you against malicious packages being executed by other plugins at runtime
+- ScorchWrap plugin is not protecting you against malicious packages being executed by other plugins at runtime (but lavamoat cli could)
 # Development

 ## Control flow